Stereotypes of Hispanic and Latino Americans in the United States

-Stereotypes of Hispanic and Latino Americans in the United States are general representations of Americans considered to be of Hispanic and Latino ancestry or immigrants to the United States from Spain or Latin America.
+Stereotypes of Hispanic and Latino Americans in the United States are general representations of Americans considered to be of Hispanic and Latino ancestry, or immigrants to the United States from Spain or Latin America.
 Latin America refers to the countries in the Americas where Romance languages (derived from Latin)—primarily Spanish, Portuguese, and French—are spoken.
-This includes most of Central and South America, plus parts of the Caribbean.
+This includes most of Central and South America, as well as parts of the Caribbean.
 The peoples of Latin America broadly share a history of conquest and colonization by Spain and Portugal from the late 15th to 18th century, followed by independence movements in the early 19th century.

-"Latino" is the umbrella term for people of Latin American descent that, in recent years, has supplanted the term "Hispanic."
-Some difficulties of comprehension lie in the fact that the territory called Latin America is not homogeneous in nature or culture.
-Stereotypes of Latin Americans in U.S. media and culture often present a distorted, monolithic image, ignoring the region’s diversity across areas like ethnicity, social class, religion and politics.

 Latinos are frequently portrayed in U.S. media through the lens of social issues such as unemployment, education, and crime.
-These portrayals are often accompanied by sexualized stereotypes—for example, Hispanic women are depicted as hypersexual or idealized as domestic partners, while Hispanic men are commonly associated with gang involvement or criminal behavior.
+These portrayals are often accompanied by sexualized stereotypes—for example, Hispanic women are depicted as hypersexual, or idealized as domestic partners, while Hispanic men are commonly associated with gang involvement or criminal behavior.

 Portrayal in films and television

 Lack of representation

-When discussing how Hispanic and Latino individuals are represented in television and film media, it is also important to acknowledge their vast under representation in popular programming.
-The individuals are often stereotyped on television, but they are rarely even seen.
-Latino Americans represent approximately 18% of the U.S. population, but only 0.6 to 6.5% of all primetime program characters, 1% of television families, and fewer than 4.5% of commercial actors.
+Studies have documented significant disparities in Hispanic and Latino individuals' representation in television and film.
+Latino Americans represent approximately 18% of the U.S. population, but a 2007 study found that only 0.6 to 6.5% of all primetime program characters, 1% of television families, and fewer than 4.5% of commercial actors.

+According to researchers Mastro and Behm-Morawitz (2005), when Hispanic and Latino characters do appear in programming, they are frequently portrayed through stereotypical roles, with their analysis finding Hispanic characters were consistently assigned more negative character traits than other racial groups.